Signing up

 How to carry out the Big Bat Count

-• Aim to cover as much of your area as you can in the next 90minutes.
+- Aim to cover as much of your area as you can in the next hour after sunset

-• Once a bat is seen or heard, stop for a minute to:
+- Once a bat is seen or heard, stop for a couple of minutes to:

-2. Watch for AutoID species suggestions from the Echo Meter app.
-Try to always tap the top suggested species (in yellow) when they appear.
+- Watch for AutoID species suggestions from the Echo Meter app.
+Try to tap the top suggested species (in yellow) when they appear.
+Callout the top name only to the team.

-3. Tune the Magenta detector to the peak frequency shown by the line on the EMT (or use the frequency on the lookup card) so you can also listen to the bats echolocation calls.
+- Tune the Magenta detector to the frequency in the Magenta column on the species lookup laminate so the team can also listen to the bats echolocation calls.

-4. Record the top bat species (only) in the iNaturalist app using the instructions for your device below:
+- Record the top bat species (only) in the iNaturalist app using the name (and iNat Code) in the green column of the species laminate by following the instructions for your device below:

-• After the minute is up move on again.
+- After the couple of minutes is up, move on again.

-• When a different species bat is next heard, or another minute has passed and the same species bat is heard again, stop again for a minute and record the bat species in iNaturalist as above.
+- If the same species bat is heard again, ignore it until you have moved 30m+ from your previous observation of that species.
+If you are 30+m away, stop and record the bat species in iNaturalist as above.
 It may be a new bat, or you may suspect it is a bat you have seen before doing big circles.
-Either way, it doesn’t matter, just add a new record, then move on again once the minute is up.
+Either way, it doesn’t matter, just add a new observation in the new location, then move on again once the minute is up.

 At the end of your count

-• After the 60 minutes are up, stop recording on the tablet using the red “Stop” button at the bottom right of the screen
+- After the hour is up, stop recording on the tablet using the red “Stop” button at the bottom right of the screen.

-• Switch off the Magenta detector and Amazon tablet (press and hold the power “on” button, then select “Power off” onscreen).
+- Switch off the tablet (press and hold the side power button, then select “Power off” onscreen twice).

 4/ The close of the count night